I'm Alone On Christmas: Ways To Celebrate Christmas Day By Yourself

 • Write about what you’re most grateful for this year.

-Keep your routine
+Keep your routine when you're alone on Christmas

-Not everyone who is alone on Christmas wants to celebrate.
+Not everyone alone on Christmas wants to celebrate.
 If you’re not looking forward to the celebration, consider treating your Christmas like any other day of the year.
 You might try to keep your regular schedule as much as possible.
 If you can’t work on Christmas, you might use the day off to work on a project or get extra rest.

 Fun ways to spend Christmas alone